vbookshelf/myOfflineAi-VoiceAssistant/README.md

 This is a privacy-first desktop Ai voice assistant designed to provide transparent, auditable and fully offline AI access for self-employed professionals in regulated industries, researchers, teachers and students who need data privacy.
 The app has a full-featured, clean, intuitive interface with built-in support for text and voice input.
 It also supports image and pdf input.

-- Offline-first and Privacy-first design
+- Designed to be Offline-first, Privacy-first and fully Transparent
 - Double-click a file to run.
 No need to use the command line after the initial setup.
 - Runs on the desktop
 - Single-file architecture - code is easy to audit because HTML, CSS, JS and Python are all in one file
-- Designed to be modified and audited by Ai.
+- Easy to modify and audit using Ai.
 Simply give the Ai the app.py file and tell it what changes you want made or ask it to audit the code for privacy.
 - Full featured - customize the system message, temperature, voice type etc. in the UI.
 - Supports text and voice input with text and voice output
 - Supports images and pdf files (drag and drop)